zoya-hammad/consumer-dispute-analysis/README.md

 - **Graphs**: My visualizations include bar charts and pie charts to highlight important trends and insights.
 - **Correlation Matrix**: I analyzed the correlation matrix to prepare for classification.

-## Classification Model
-- **Classification Model**: I employed a Random Forest Classifier to predict consumer disputes and timely responses.
-- **Confusion Matrix**: My classification model offers predictive capabilities, and I evaluated its performance using a confusion matrix.